accesio/APCI/README.md

 # How to Compile and Install the ACCES PCI Linux Driver

-Unfortunately, in Linux, there is no automated way to install a driver.
-Users have to use the command line to compile and install drivers before they can used.

-With that said, we will have to:
+Steps to install the driver

 	1. Download the current Linux kernel headers.
-	2. Download, compile, and load the M.2-DIO-24S Linux driver.
+	2. Download, compile, and load the ACCES PCI Linux driver.
 	3. Inform the Linux kernel of our new driver so it can load it at boot time.